Oran-123/Olympian-Quiz/README.md

 ## Fonts

-I have used google fonts to select a font type that best supports the goals of the website.
-For the main text I have selected [Judson](https://fonts.google.com/specimen/Judson?preview.text=test&preview.text_type=custom&query=Judson#styles "Judson") because the rounded edges portray an approachable brand.
+I have used google fonts to select a font type that best supports the website's goals.
+For the main text, I have chosen [Judson](https://fonts.google.com/specimen/Judson?preview.text=test&preview.text_type=custom&query=Judson#styles "Judson") because the rounded edges portray an approachable brand.
 To make the headers and the navigation bar stand out from the text, I decided to use [Quando](https://fonts.google.com/specimen/Quando?preview.text=test&preview.text_type=custom&query=quando "Quando").

 ## Images

-It is important that the large background image used in the hero section portrays an athlete to highlight the purpose of the site which is a sport quiz
+It is essential that the large background image used in the hero section portrays an athlete to highlight the purpose of the site, which is a sports quiz.

-Again, images associated with the Olympic will be used in the background of the section which includes the form on the landing page and of the page which includes the leader board
+Again, images associated with the Olympics will be used in the background of the section, which includes the form on the landing page.

 ## Icons